Jean Jahnsson

-Bror Johan (Jean) Teodor Jahnsson (7 September 1854 in Stockholm – 5 March 1944) was a Swedish jeweller, art collector and Consul General.
-Jahnsson joined the goldsmith C.G.
-Hallberg's factory and shop in Stockholm in 1875, becoming a manager in 1879 and then president in 1896 of the goldsmith firm.
+Bror Johan (Jean) Teodor Jahnsson (7 September 1854 – 5 March 1944) was a Swedish jeweller, art collector and Consul General.
+Jahnsson was born in Stockholm, where he joined the goldsmith C.G.
+Hallberg's factory and shop in 1875, becoming a manager in 1879 and then president in 1896 of the goldsmith firm.
 In 1927 he was commissioned to evaluate Turkey's treasury.

 Jahnsson acquired the old aristocratic Van der Nootska Palace in Stockholm in 1902, which had long been standing and fallen, and saved it from demolition by ensuring it undergo a complete restoration in consultation with a commission of architects which included Isak Gustaf Clason, Kasper Salin and Agi Lindegren and painter Vicke Andrén; it was the latter two who carried out the restoration.